-Each day I arrived there were something new and as the day wound down, I could see the gleam in the eyes of journalists clicking away at the keyboard.
-I was often the last to leave as the cleaners where already doing their duty near after 10:00pm.
+Each day I arrived there was something new and as the day wound down, I could see the gleam in the eyes of journalists clicking away at the keyboard.
+I was often the last to leave as the cleaners were already doing their duty near after 10:00 pm.

 By the way… I did get my chance!! 😀

 All photos by Daaim Shabazz unless otherwise listed.

 On the final evening, I saw the workers dismantle the setup for the Olympiad.
 It is amazing how a place can be transformed into a village and then the day after, there is no sign of it… only memories.
 Here are mine listed below.
 Enjoy!

 - …the activity at the chess boards by the bookstore… great idea;

 - seeing GM Pontus Carlsson of Sweden and having a long chat;